THE CODE OF BUSINESS CONDUCT

 - Giving materials developed at Economical to a third party

-It is important to avoid situations in which an Economical employee’s personal interests conflict, may conflict, or might appear to conflict, with their duties to Economical or where it may interfere with the ability of other employees to perform their duties.
+It is important to avoid situations in which Economical employees’ personal interests conflict, may conflict, or might appear to conflict, with their duties at Economical or where it may interfere with the ability of other employees to perform their duties.
 These situations may include:

-- Directing other employees to undertake actions that could affect their ability to act in the best interests of Economical
+- Directing colleagues to undertake actions that could be contrary to the interests of Economical

-- Any business, financial or other relationship with suppliers, customers, competitors, or Economical itself that may impair or appear to impair the independence of Economical
+- Any business, financial, or other relationship with suppliers, customers, competitors, or Economical itself that may be in conflict with or appear to be in conflict with the interests of Economical

-- Situations where there appears to be a conflict of interest, even if there’s not actual conflict.
-The appearance of such a conflict is damaging because it can undermine trust among employees and cost Economical the respect of its customers
+- Situations where there appears to be a conflict of interest.
+Even if there’s no actual conflict, the appearance of such a conflict is damaging because it can undermine trust among employees and cost Economical the respect of its customers.

 - Conducting or handling transactions (including viewing, issuing, amending, or terminating insurance policies; effecting or processing payments and other financial transactions; handling claims; and other such matters) in relation to an employee’s insurance policies, or the policies of their family members or businesses in which the employee or their family members are involved.
 Exceptions to this would be situations where they are conducting or handling transactions in relation to their own insurance policies through Economical’s direct-to-consumer platforms in the same manner as external customers

 Leaders must ensure that any actions or decisions made under their supervision do not cause a conflict of interest.
 If employees approve expenses, handle claims, handle assets, or have access to confidential information, they must ensure that their decisions and actions do not result in a conflict of interest.

 It is not acceptable for employees of Economical to accept gifts, valuable services, opportunities, favours, or privileges, for personal gain or pleasure, from anyone doing or discussing business with Economical.
 The same rule applies to immediate members of employees’ families.